agsheves/Decis-Country-Data-API/README.md

 ## Custom Rating Terms

 Users can request custom ratings that align with this system.
 These custom results are linked to a particular user or team and are only included in responses to requests submitted with the appropriate credentials.
-Otherwise, these are skipped, and only the standard DCDR ratings are returned.
+Otherwise, these are skipped, and only the standard Decis ratings are returned.
 Note that custom terms are a terminology change only: the underlying Decis methodology remains the same.
 Therefore, custom ratings are unavailable when terminologies cannot be aligned.

 ## Questions